srcvirus/vne-protection-heuristic-2/README.md

 run the heuristic on a machine with atleast 4 to 8 CPU cores.
 For best results run the program on a machine with 32 or more CPU cores.

+## File Organization
+  * datastructure.h: Contains definition of data structures used in different parts of the code.
+  * graph_utils.h: Contains helper functions for performing different graph operations.
+  * heuristic.h: Contains functions for performing different heuristic steps.
+  * vne_heuristic.cc: The file containing the main function.
+The worker threads and the thread creation functions are also defined in this file.
 ## How to run
 ```
 $ make